Smolensk Crash Investigation Expert Biographies The Honorable Antoni Macierewicz

 The Russian report from the investigation of the Smolensk crash was announced on January 12, 2011 and blamed the Polish pilots for the crash.
 The Polish report announced in July 2011 by the so-called Miller Commission was based on the Russian report.
 Having no access to the key evidence, the Miller Commission merely repeated the Russian findings.
-After the announcement of the Miller Commission confirming the pilot error scenario, representatives of Law and Justice formed the Parliamentary Committee for the Investigation of the Smolensk Crash and chose Antoni Macierewicz as its Chairman to lead an independent parliamentary investigation into this unprecedented tragedy of historic proportions.
+After the announcement of the Miller Commission confirming the pilot error scenario, representatives of Law and Justice formed the Parliamentary Committee for the Investigation of the Smolensk Crash and chose Antoni Macierewicz as its Chairman to lead an independent parliamentary investigation into this unprecedented tragedy.

 Written by Justyna Błażejowska